diningPhilosopher64/matlab-proxy/Advanced-Usage.md

 env MWI_MATLAB_STARTUP_SCRIPT="run('path/to/startup_script.m')" matlab-proxy-app
 ```

 If the code you specify throws an error, then after MATLAB starts, you see a variable `MATLABCustomStartupCodeError` of type `MException` in the workspace.
-To see the error message, run `disp(MATLABCustomStartupCodeError.message)` in the command window
+To see the error message, run `disp(MATLABCustomStartupCodeError.message)` in the command window.

 Note: Restarting MATLAB from within `matlab-proxy` will run the specified code again.

 #### Limitations

-* Commands that require user input are not supported.
-Usage of such commands will render `matlab-proxy` unresponsive.
+* Commands that require user input or open MATLAB editor windows are not supported.
+Using commands such as `keyboard`, `openExample` or `edit` will render `matlab-proxy` unresponsive.
-Examples: `dbstop`, `keyboard`, `inputfile` etc.

 ----